 The Department regularly consults with schools and key stakeholders to ensure the program continues to meet the needs of schools and their communities.
 This includes considering any further resources and supports that may be required.

-These posters are available for you to download and print.
+These posters are available for to download and print.
 They are designed to help you improve inclusion at your school.

 Myths and facts